Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    protocols.
 Our view is that for current and near future
    deployments using [[!RFC7235]]  is still a good approach.

-   The main goal of this specification is to define the interoperability point between live sources (ingest sources) and media processing entities that typically reside in the cloud or the network.
+   The main goal of this specification is to define the inter-operability point between live sources (ingest sources) and media processing entities that typically reside in the cloud or the network.
    This specification does not impose any new constraints